 Later on “The Guild” with the name changed once again to the “North Country Artists’ Guild” gave paintings to banks, schools and apartment buildings.
 They also helped establish an art auction at WNPE/WNPI, which is an annual event that goes onto this day.
 Another art auction was help at Bonnie Castle resort.
 A sculpture show was also established in the early 2000’s.

 Throughout the years “The Guild” continued fine traditions since establishing space in the Paddock Arcade, called the “Landmark Gallery” and also maintained space at its Court Street location until 2007.
-One tradition of the Artists’ Guild is that has never left if the annual Fall Art Show.
+One tradition of the Artists’ Guild is that has never left if the annual Fall Art Show still exists.
 This has kept the Artists’ Guild alive through many name and organization transitions.

 After reduced membership and a small Annual Art Show in 2008, the North Country Artists’ Guild was reborn.
 A small group of individuals met to discuss its reorganization, and in January of 2009, a new board was elected to the Artists Guild.
 A few months later a vote was cast to change the name to the “North Country Arts Council”.
 It was agreed that with the name change, the new organization would encompass all forms of arts.